 (b) If further information is necessary or the provided information is not clear enough, the review team corresponds with the RSMC’s contact points.

-(c) If an RSMC is initially assessed to be non-compliant, it will be given an opportunity, within 3 months, to correct the issues (that led to non-compliance).
-The RSMC is requested to develop and provide to the review team a plan to improve non-compliance in the area(s) of concern.
+(c) If an RSMC is initially assessed to be non-compliant, the RSMC will be [Australia, Secretariat] requested to develop and provide to the review team within six months [UK] a plan to improve non-compliance in the area(s) of concern.
 This plan should (a) include a timeline for corrective measures, (b) discuss the root-cause that led to non-compliance, and (c) describe the corrective measures that will be followed to rectify non-compliant functions.
-Upon the feedback from the review team, the RSMC should implement corrective measures to demonstrate the compliance
+Upon the feedback from the review team, the RSMC should implement corrective measures to demonstrate the compliance within the indicated timeline.
+[Australia, Secretariat]

+If nonconformity(ies) is(are) identified, the RSMC also has the opportunity to correct the issues (that led to non-compliance) within three months.
+If corrective measures and root-cause analyses for all identified non-conformities have been implemented to the satisfaction of the review team within three months, the centre may also be considered “compliant”.
+[Australia, Secretariat]

-(d) Within 3 months after receiving the self-assessment report(s), the review team reports to the expert group the assessment result.
+(e) Within 3 months after receiving the self-assessment report(s), the review team reports to the expert group the assessment result.
+The review team’s report will also be shared in full with the RSMC.
+[UK]

-Step 3: Review report and recommendation
+Step 3: Consolidated review report [UK] and recommendation

 (a) Within two months after the process outlined in Step 2 is completed, the expert group develops a consolidated review report for the GDPFS activity.
 If the expert group designates multiple review teams, the report should be based on reports from all review teams.
 A template of the report is in Appendix 3.5.2.5.